andreamazza89/bank_tech_test/docs/domain_modelling.md

 For the first iteration, the deposit and withdrawal amounts are allowed to be as large as the language (Ruby) allows an integer to be.
-This is unspecified by the so the easiest soltion is implemented to then iterate on.
+This is unspecified by the client so the easiest soltion is implemented to then iterate on.

 The same argument goes for negative balance: as the client has not specified a requirement to limit or not allow negative balance, the first iteration will allow a user's balance to become negative, the only limitation being how large an integer can be in Ruby.

+Again, as no spcifics are given on creating a new account, in this iteration a new account is instantiated with a balance of 0.

 The inuput to the deposit and withdraw methods will be in cents.